nmsr1196/Multi_Pass_Version2/README.md

 ![Image of MultiPassV2](https://github.com/nmsr1196/Multi_Pass_Version2/blob/main/MultipassV2_TopView_.png)

 This document contains all aspects to completing this project.
 Please read before implementing.
 I will also supply the links and refer to VERSION 1 because there are some things that are similar.
-All files needed to create this project is included.
+All files needed to create this project are included.

 ### BELOW ARE THE NOTES FOR HOW EVERYTHING WAS USED AND METHODS TO CREATE THE MULTIPASS V2.